Tag: dailyprompt

 The world slows down.
 The memories swirl.
 The traveler in me feels quietly seen.

-Because in every snow globe, I see two things: a city I loved (or barely survived)—and a version of me who was brave enough to go.
+Because in every snow globe, I see two things: a city I loved (or barely survived)—and a girl who was brave enough to walk into the world with no hesitation.

 • Marshmallow Balance